tristobal/opencv-python-tutorial/README.md

 ## OpenCV conventions

+* The RBG color model standard for OpenCV is: Blue, Green, Red (in that order).
-In OpenCV the X is positive from left ro right, but Y is from top to bottom.
-So the origin of the images is the upper left corner
+* In OpenCV the X is positive from left ro right, but Y is from top to bottom.
+So the origin of the images is the upper left corner.
+* The image as matrix is [y, x]